ByronLian/FullStackEngineerChallenge/README.md

   - Spinner: When system is doing action after user trigger, we should to let user know now system is working
   - Form Validation: React form validation can be quiet trouble some but we can use some libs like formik or react-hook-form

-#### Feature
+#### Funtions
- - Enhance review feature: We only have comment input for review now, we can add something like performance level 50%~200% to show how hard that this employee did for this period
+ - Enhance review function: We only have comment input for review now, we can add something like performance level 50%~200% to show how hard that this employee did for this period
  - Delete period function: Let Admin can delete those review periods which were created by mistakenly

 #### Others
  - Unit testing coverage
- - webpack finish production build
+ - Webpack production build
- - seperate js for each page for reducing js size
+ - Seperate js for each page for reducing js size

 ### Folder Structure
 All client side codes are under `client/` and all api & DB codes are under` server/`